TIY-Austin-Front-End-Engineering/Curriculum/day-12/README.md

 [Table of Contents](/README.md)

-# Day 10: Yeoman and DOM Events
+# Day 12: JSHint, AJAX and lodash

 ## Review
-- Breadcrumbs leaderboard
-- Variables as a box analogy
-- Class partner picker

 ## Goals
-- Install and use Yeoman
+- Use JSHint to check our code
 - How to read MDN documentation
 - Javascript objects